The Citizen's Right of Empowerment

 Avenue to the west, Addison Street to the south to Montrose Avenue to the north.

-The Lakeview Action Coalition (LAC) currently called Organization Neighborhoods for Equality: Northside (ONE Northside) was a singular non-profit, multi-issue community organization that has a more broad involvement in issues of the day.
+The Lakeview Action Coalition currently called Neighborhoods for Equality: Northside is a non-profit, multi-issue community organization that has a more broad involvement in issues of the day.
 The Coalition is comprised of 41 institutional members, including religious congregations, non-profit agencies, banks, business associations, a credit union and a senior citizens caucus.
-These diverse institutions are stakeholders in the Chicago communities of Lakeview, Lincoln Park and North Center.
-In December of 2011 peeved at what they described big pay packages at the nation's biggest banks, a Chicago group urged its members Thursday to withdraw their money from such institutions, showing up at a Chase branch in East Lake View to demand a meeting with a bank executive.
+These diverse institutions are stakeholders in the Chicago communities of Lake View, Lincoln Park and North Center.
+In December of 2011 'peeved' at what they described big pay packages at the nation's biggest banks, a Chicago group urged its members Thursday to withdraw their money from such institutions, showing up at a Chase branch in East Lake View to demand a meeting with a bank executive.
 About thirty-five members of the Lake View Action Coalition marched on the Chase branch at 3032 N. Clark Street, shouting "Bust up big banks!" before being escorted out by police and rallying across the street.

 Belmont Harbor Neighbors

-The following are some issues the association had to resolve or monitor that are typically of any association within the Lake View Citizen Council.
-All photos were taken my me, Garry Albrecht, Communications Chair at the time.
+The following are some issues the association had try to resolve.
+All photos below were taken my me as Communications Chair

 Here were some the Issues:

 This company planted a station in front of a condo building on the corner of Pine Grove and Addison.
 The problem was the location of the station at the corner near a stop sign.
 The condo association filed a lawsuit to have the station entirely removed from the corner.
 The condo owners asked for assistance from the our association.
 We agreed that only the solar panel of the station should be relocated due its immediate location next to the 'stop sign'.
-The condo owners were not happy over the compromise and continued with their lawsuit, a lawsuit that failed.
-Here are some photos I took before meeting that produced the compromise.
+The condo owners were not happy over the compromise and continued with their lawsuit.
+Here are some photos I took before the meeting that produced the compromise.

 southeast corner of Pine Grove and Addison